 In Telangana, sugarcane is cultivated extensively under irrigated conditions, and the variety Co 86032 has dominated cultivation for several years due to its wide adaptability and stable performance.
 However, continuous cultivation of a single variety over a long period poses several risks, including yield stagnation, increased susceptibility to pests and diseases, and reduced resilience to changing climatic conditions.
 Varietal diversification is therefore essential to minimize production risks and sustain sugarcane productivity in the region.
 Introduction and evaluation of new promising varieties can help overcome these limitations and provide farmers with better alternatives.

 VSI-12121 is a recently developed sugarcane variety reported to possess high yield potential and desirable agronomic traits.
 However, its performance under farmers’ field conditions in Telangana, particularly in Sangareddy district, has not been adequately documented.
-Evaluation of this variety through On Farm Trials is necessary to assess its adaptability, yield performance, and economic viability in comparison with the existing popular variety.
+Evaluation of this variety through on farm trials is necessary to assess its adaptability, yield performance, and economic viability in comparison with the existing popular variety.
 Hence, the present investigation was undertaken to assess the performance of sugarcane variety VSI-12121 under farmers’ field conditions of Sangareddy district, Telangana, with the objective of identifying a suitable high-yielding and economically viable variety for enhancing sugarcane productivity and farmers’ income in the region.

 2. Materials and Methods